-Heat the pan to low to medium heat and add the olive oil.
+Heat the pan to medium-low heat and add the olive oil.
 Add the onions and sweat for at least 5-8 minutes to bring out the flavor until translucent.
-Continue by then adding the garlic and sweat for an additional couple minutes.
+Continue by then adding the garlic and sweat for an additional couple of minutes.

 *For no oil sauté: